vgoliber/feature-selection/README.md

 ```

 Access the user interface with your browser at http://127.0.0.1:8050/.

+The demo program opens an interface where you can configure problems and submit these problems to
+a solver.

+Configuration options can be found in the [demo_configs.py](demo_configs.py) file.

+> [!NOTE]\
+> If you plan on editing any files while the application is running, please run the application
+with the `--debug` command-line argument for live reloads and easier debugging:
+`python app.py --debug`

 A dropdown menu is provided to choose the dataset.

 To visualize feature redundancy, first activate the "Show redundancy" check box.